TalEinav/CrossStudyCompletion/README.md

 (ii) predict the antibody responses against the virus "A.AUCKLAND.5.96" in a vaccination study (Fonville 2014 Table 14) using the data from other three vaccination studies (Fonvile 2014, Tables S5, S6 and S13).

-# Get Started
+## Getting Started

 To apply our method to an example dataset, follow the three steps below.

-1. Download the dataset `InfluenzaData.csv` from the current directory.
+1. Download the dataset `InfluenzaData.csv`.
 2. Load the R packages and R functions in `main_function.R`.
-3. Run the R script `example_RF.R` in the current directory.
+3. Run the R script `example_RF.R`.

+# Implementation in Mathematica

+All code and data is available in the *Matrix Completion in Mathematica* folder.
+The Mathematica notebook `Matrix Completion.nb` contains detailed descriptions of the datasets and matrix completion algorithm, and it provides all the code necessary to recreate the plots in this work.

+With the Initialization section loaded, matrix completion of a virus-of-interest in a table-of-interest proceeds as:
+ ###
+	completionPredictions[{virusOfInterest, tableOfInterest}]
+###

+## Contact
-For further questions and inquiries, please contact Rong Ma (rongm@stanford.edu) or Tal Einav (tal.einav@gmail.com).
+For further questions and inquiries, please contact Tal Einav (tal.einav@gmail.com) or Rong Ma (rongm@stanford.edu).